rippleitinnz/xrpl-farmer-api/README.md

 - If the `xrpl_address` is missing you will get the following error message:
 **"Missing required query parameter [xrpl_address] to use this endpoint."**

-- If the `xrpl_address` is not a valid XRPL classic address you will get error with the following message:
+- If the `xrpl_address` is not a valid XRPL classic address you will get the following error message:
 **"The XRPL address provided is not a valid classic address.
 Please check the address and try again."**